Ivy-Apps/ivy-wallet/README.md

 <br>
 <br>

-_Note: It takes some time for the [contrib.rocks](https://contrib.rocks/preview?repo=ILIYANGERMANOV%2Fivy-wallet) plugin to update because it's refreshed once a day._
+_Note: It may take up to 24h for the [contrib.rocks](https://contrib.rocks/preview?repo=ILIYANGERMANOV%2Fivy-wallet) plugin to update because it's refreshed once a day._